Holographic Representation of One-Dimensional Many-Body Quantum States via Isometric Tensor Networks: Scalable quantum simulations

 \subsection{TEBD algorithm}

-~ We employ the TEBD algorithm for real-time evolution~\cite{Vidal:PRL:2004}.
+~ We implement the TEBD algorithm for real-time evolution on holographic isoTNS~\cite{Vidal:PRL:2004}.
 The overall workflow is shown in Fig.~\ref{fig5}: nearest-neighbor two-qubit gates are applied sequentially, while the orthogonality surface is continually shifted to one of the two sites on which each gate acts.
-Note that this shift is introduced purely for computational convenience, allowing full exploitation of the isometric constraints during gate application.
+Since this shift is introduced purely for computational convenience (allowing full exploitation of the isometric constraints for efficient gate application), it should leave the many-body state unchanged.
+To achieve this, given a state \(\ket{\Psi_{\mathrm{before}}}\) with the orthogonality surface at \(i\), we determine the post-shift state by solving the variational problem \(\ket{\Psi_{\mathrm{after}}}=\mathrm{argmin}_{\ket{\Psi^\prime}}||\ket{\Psi_{\mathrm{before}}}-\ket{\Psi^\prime}||^2\).
+Here, \(\ket{\Psi^\prime}\) is constrained to be a holographic isoTNS with its orthogonality surface at \(i+1\).

-Ideally, shifting the orthogonality surface from position \(i\) to \(i+1\) should leave the many-body state unchanged.
-However, for a finite \(\chi\), a holographic isoTNS with its surface at one site cannot, in general, be exactly represented by one with the surface at another site.
-This discrepancy arises because the effect of truncations is dependent on the surface position.
-Nevertheless, there is no \textit{a priori} physical reason to expect that accurate state representations should exist for only a restricted set of orthogonality surface positions.
-We therefore posit that for physically relevant states, the choice of surface location has only a minor quantitative effect on the approximation error, which should decrease as \(\chi\) increases.
-This assumption justifies shifting the orthogonality surface as needed to optimize computational efficiency.